threepointone/partyserver/packages/partyserver/README.md

 - `onRequest(request): Response` - Called when a request is made to the server.
 This is useful for handling HTTP requests in addition to WebSocket connections.

+- `onAlarm()` - Called when an alarm is triggered.
+You can set an alarm by calling `this.ctx.storage.setAlarm(Date)`.
+Read more about Durable Objects alarms [here](https://developers.cloudflare.com/durable-objects/api/alarms/).

 - `getConnectionTags(connection, context): string[]` - You can set additional metadata on connections by returning them from `getConnectionTags()`, and then filter connections based on the tag with `this.getConnections`.

 ### Additional Methods